VictoriaMetrics/VictoriaMetrics/docs/data-ingestion/Vector.md

 ## Basic Authentication

-This adds support for basic authentication by defining the auth strategy, user, and password fields
+This adds support for basic authentication by defining the auth strategy, user, and password fields:

 ```yaml
 sources: